Chamberlain University Online Nurse Practitioner Programs – FNP, AGNP, PMHNP

 PMHNP specialty courses include Advanced Pharmacology: Psychopharmacology for the Psychiatric-Mental Health Nurse Practitioner; Psychiatric Assessment for Psychiatric-Mental Health Nurse Practitioners; Differential Diagnosis in Psychiatric-Mental Health Across the Lifespan Practicum; Diagnosis and Management in Psychiatric-Mental Health Across the Lifespan Practicum I-III; and Psychiatric-Mental Health Capstone Practicum and Intensive.

 RN to BSN to MSN Curriculum: The RN to BSN to MSN program comprises 161-164 credits, 77 of which may be transferred in from an ADN or diploma in nursing, or have already been completed in the BSN program.
 The remaining 84-87 credits include general requirements and nursing courses.
-Students in this program also complete Statistical Reasoning for the Health Sciences; Transitions in Professional Nursing; RN Evidence-Based Practice; Political Science; and RN Community Health Nursing.
+Some students in this program may be required to complete Statistical Reasoning for the Health Sciences; Transitions in Professional Nursing; RN Evidence-Based Practice; Political Science; and RN Community Health Nursing.
 Next, each student advances to their respective MSN portion of the program, completing all required MSN coursework and practicums as listed above.
 Upon completing the MSN portion, students will have earned both a BSN and an MSN degree.

-Post-Master’s Certificate Curriculum: The Post-Master’s FNP and AGPCNP Certificates comprise 30 credits plus 625 clinical practicum hours.
+Post-Master’s Certificate Curriculum: The Post-Master’s FNP and AGPCNP Graduate Certificates comprise 30 credits plus 625 clinical practicum hours.
 The AGACNP Certificate comprises 33 credits plus 700 clinical hours, and the PMHNP Certificate comprises 32 credits plus 625 clinical hours.
-Courses for all specializations include Population Health, Epidemiology, and Statistical Principles; Healthcare Policy and Leadership; Advanced Pathophysiology; Advanced Physical Assessment; and Leadership and Role Development of the Advanced Practice Nurse.
+Courses for all specializations include: Population Health; Epidemiology for Advanced Nursing Practice; Leadership and Role Development for Advanced Nursing Practice; Advanced Pathophysiology; Advanced Physical Assessment.

 Online Experience: Chamberlain University uses Canvas as its online Learning Management System (LMS).
 Canvas offers a multitude of learning tools that enhance the learning experience and allow faculty and students to communicate effectively and create an experiential learning environment.
 Through Canvas, students can view videos, complete assignments, take assessments, participate in online discussions, exchange emails, view syllabi and grades, and much more.
 Nursing students have access to several key success tools, including Chamberlain Care Student Success Strategies, which help with time management, writing skills, and library use.